kishita1810/kishita1810/README.md

 - 👀 I’m interested in robotics and computer vision
 - 🌱 I’m currently pursuing my Bachelors in Robotics and Automation
 - 💞️ I’m looking to collaborate on robotics related projects
 - 📫 You can get in touch with me through LinkedIn : https://www.linkedin.com/in/kishitapakhrani
+-     and Email: pakhranikishita@gmail.com

 <!---
 kishita1810/kishita1810 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.